Amazing forests and woodlands in the UK

 Gwydir Forest, Snowdonia

-Gwydir Forest circles the picturesque village of Betws-y-Coed in the heart of Snowdonia (Eryri), surrounded by majestic mountains, lakes, and streams – and needless to say, it is a truly stunning location for a hike amongst the trees.
-There are multiple waymarked walking trails to wander here, from an easy 30-minute route meandering through 100-year-old Douglas Firs, to a more challenging, 6.5-mile trail to Llyn Parc Lake.
+Gwydir Forest circles the picturesque village of Betws-y-Coed in the heart of Snowdonia (Eryri), surrounded by majestic mountains, lakes, and streams.
+Needless to say, it is a truly stunning location for a hike amongst the trees.
+There are multiple waymarked walking trails to wander here, from an easy 30-minute route meandering through 100-year-old Douglas Firs, to a more challenging 6.5-mile trail to Llyn Parc Lake.
 As well as breathtaking scenery, there are fascinating myths, legends, and folklore to discover, including stories of Dafydd ap Siencyn, a rebel, nobleman, and bard described as the ‘Welsh Robin Hood’, and a forest-dwelling dragon named Garog.

 Sherwood Forest, Nottingham

 Famed for its connection to the legendary Robin Hood, Nottingham’s Sherwood Forest is renowned for its medieval history and folklore.
 But did you know it’s also a National Nature Reserve and home to Europe’s largest collection of ancient oaks?
-Some of them have stood here for over 500 years – and one particularly legendary tree, the Major Oak, is estimated to be more than 1,000 years old and is more than 10 metres in circumference!
+Some of them have stood here for over 500 years – and one particularly legendary tree, the Major Oak, is estimated to be more than 1,000 years old.
+It also measures more than 10 metres in circumference!
 This magical forest is a rich habitat for hundreds of species of plants, birds, insects, mammals and fungi, so there’s plenty to discover at every turn.
-For an extra special family adventure, look out for events and trails during your visit, like bug hunts, den-building, and Robin Hood-themed guided walks.
+For an extra special family adventure, look out for events and trails during your visit, like identifying cool bugs, den-building, and Robin Hood-themed guided walks.

 The Forest of Dean, Gloucestershire

-The Forest of Dean is a dramatic woodland between the Wye Valley and the River Severn, packed with 2 million ancient trees and picture-perfect villages.
-You’ll find hundreds of miles of woodland trails of varying length here, including paths through Puzzlewood, a fairytale-like mossy forest that inspired JRR Tolkien’s middle-earth, and Symonds Yat where you’ll find some of the most jaw-dropping views in the UK.
+The Forest of Dean is an awe-inspiring woodland between the Wye Valley and the River Severn, woven with picture-perfect villages and 2 million ancient trees.
+You’ll find hundreds of miles of woodland trails of varying length here, including paths through Puzzlewood, a fairytale-like mossy forest that inspired JRR Tolkien’s middle-earth, and Symonds Yat, where you’ll see some of the most jaw-dropping views in the UK.
 You can also kayak or canoe here if you’d rather explore the forest from the unique vantage point of the river.
-The Forest of Dean has England’s largest population of wild boar too, and though it’s rare to see them, you might spot signs of their nose-work after they’ve been turning over soil with their snout and teeth in search of food!
+The Forest of Dean has England’s largest population of wild boar too.
+Though it’s rare to see them, you might spot signs of their nose-work after they’ve been turning over soil with their snout and teeth in search of food!

 Ashdown Forest, Sussex